Endive is overrated. There, we said it.

 1 - Arugula

-Arugula, often the unsung hero of the salad mix, is a fantastic endive substitute.
+Arugula, often the unsung hero of the salad mix, is a fantastic endive substitute (Eruca sativa) with a peppery, mustard-like bite.

 It's like Endive's cooler, slightly spicy cousin.